sramcs/Getting-and-cleaning-data/README.md

 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

-You find following objects in the repository README.md: this file
+You find following objects in the repository 1.README.md: this file
-CodeBook.md: information about raw and tidy data set and elaboration made to transform them run_analysis.R: R script to transform raw data set in a tidy one
+2.CodeBook.md: information about raw and tidy data set and elaboration made to transform them 3.run_analysis.R: R script to transform raw data set in a tidy one

 Assumptions
-Package plyr is already installed
+1.Package plyr is already installed
-From requirments#3 onwards, assumed the result of requirment#2 has to be used.
+2.From requirments#3 onwards, assumed the result of requirment#2 has to be used.

 Approach
 1. created two functions